 Super Mario Sunshine 2 is a game that I don’t just want, but need.
 I’ve waited patiently since the 2002 release of Mario Sunshine for the Nintendo Gamecube, and there has been nary a word about a sequel, with Nintendo seemingly forgetting about one the greatest platformers they’ve ever made.
+Still, the state of Super Mario Sunshine 2 in 2019 remains hopeful, as fervor surrounding a Switch release for the sequel maintains hype.

-There have been references to Mario Sunshine in games like Super Smash Bros. and Wario Ware Gold, and they always feel like such tantalizing teases.
-When will we get a Super Mario Sunshine 2?
-With a bit of luck and pixie dust, it may just be that Nintendo finally listens to our plea to get Mario back on Delfino Island to spray goo and take down Bowser Jr. once more.
+With a triple jump and a bit of luck, it may just be that Nintendo finally listens to our plea to get Mario back on Delfino Island to spray goo and take down Bowser Jr. once more.

 Back to basics

 We need an HD remake of Super Mario Sunshine for Switch.
 The Legend of Zelda: Wind Waker and Twilight Princess both got one for the Nintendo Wii U, but the Mario classic Sunshine was surprisingly left out of the HD remake lineup.

 Bringing Sunshine back into modern-day pop culture is a must if we’re to eventually get a sequel.
 It’s already a gorgeous game for the Gamecube, and has stood the test of time.
 Heck, even Mario 64 got a remake for the Nintendo DS in 2004.
 With a game as vibrant and fun as Sunshine, it only makes sense that Sunshine HD is announced for the Switch sometime soon.
 Whether or not we see a Super Mario Sunshine 2 release date, bringing the original to the Switch is a no-brainer.